denoland/manual/basics/node/cdns.md

 While CDNs can make it easy to allow Deno to consume packages and modules from the npm registry, there can still be some things to consider:

-- Deno does not (and will not) support Node plugins.
+- Deno does not (and will not) support Node.js plugins.
 If the package requires a native plugin, it won't work under Deno.
 - Dependency management can always be a bit of a challenge and a CDN can make it a bit more obfuscated what dependencies are there.
 You can always use